ear2earGrin/legaldocs/Service Contract Interviewer-interviewee.md

 Any amendments to this  Contract must be made in writing and signed by both parties

 ### Art.13.
 Termination
 Either party may terminate the Contract by a three-month notice to the other party.
-Either party may terminate the Agreement with immediate effect if the other party commits a material breach of any provision hereof.
+Either party may terminate the Contract with immediate effect if the other party commits a material breach of any provision hereof.

 ### Art.14.
 Handling of information after Termination
 In the case that the **PROVIDER** terminates the contract the parties agree that **CLIENT** must dispose of any and all personal information (if any) gathered from **PROVIDER**.